ccm-bioinfo/agromicrobiome/source/home.md

 # Home Page

-Welcome to the **Agromicrobiome Project** portal.
+Welcome to the **MicroAgroBiome Project** portal.
 This page provides an overview of the project and access to its key features.

-1. **Welcome to Agromicrobiome**
+1. **Welcome to MicroAgroBiome**

     A brief introduction to the project’s goals and scope.